coranax/Cor-Bot/README.md

 # Cor-Bot
-A bot made for use with Guild Wars 2
+A Discord bot made for use with Guild Wars 2.

+~Work In Progress~

+-coranax, 3/2018